Transforming cancer treatment.

 A better way.

 Unlike surgery, chemotherapy and radiation, cell and gene therapies harness the power of a patient’s own immune system to destroy cancer cells without harming healthy tissue.
 Cell and gene therapies work by changing the DNA within an individual’s existing cells to give those cells a new set of instructions that can help them find and fight cancer.
-This is called genetic engineering.
+This is called genetic engineering, one type of cancer gene therapy.

 Cancer DNA is different.